aperezmontan/test-automation-proj/README.md

     3.6.0
    ```

 3. Now you can setup the app.
-First, go into the `test-automation-lib` folder and run:
+First, go into the `test-automation-lib` folder and run `yarn install` followed by `yarn build`:

    ```sh
     test-automation-lib:> yarn install